Monisha En Monalisa: Plot

-Rahul (Ramankanth) lives a miserable existence – he is ill-treated by his superficial step-mother (Sharmila's aunt), and largely ignored by his meek father.
-His world brightens when he attends pop singer Monisha's (Mumtaj) concert.
-He falls in love with her and pursues her by wooing her over the phone.
+Rahul leads a wretched life.
+He is mistreated by his stepmother, who is Sharmila's aunt, and largely ignored by his submissive father.
+He is also irritated by his housemate, Sharmila.
+His world brightens when he attends a concert by pop singer Monisha.
+He instantly falls in love with her and tries to win her over by wooing her over the phone.
 Monisha, who hates men and the concept of love itself, initially resists his advances.
-However, his relentless efforts bear fruit and she agrees to meet him in person.
-Tragedy strikes when Rahul meets with an accident on the way over and dies.
-The movie hinges on whether Monisha will ever get to meet her lover.
+However, his relentless efforts pay off and she agrees to meet him in person.
+Unfortunately, Rahul is involved in a fatal accident on the way there.
+The film hinges on whether Monisha will ever get to meet her lover.